-- 42. At the earliest opportunity and if permitted under the circumstances, the bishop will see that the accused cleric is informed of the following: - The nature of the charges lodged against him - That diocesan legal counsel does not represent him - That the accused has the right to retain his own civil legal counsel (EN 6) - Whether such counsel will be provided at diocesan expense - 43.
-Step 2 Reporting to the Bishop: All allegations of sexual misconduct are to be reported to the bishop.
-If pastors or other supervisors first receive the allegation, they are to forward the complaint to the bishop.
+- 42. At the earliest opportunity and if permitted under the circumstances6 the Bishop will see that the accused cleric is informed of the following: - a.
+The nature of the charges lodged against him. - b.
+That diocesan legal counsel does not represent him. - c.
+That the accused has the right to retain his own civil legal counsel (EN 6). - d.
+Whether such counsel will be provided at diocesan expense. - 43.
+Step 2 Reporting to the Bishop: All allegations of sexual misconduct are to be reported to the Bishop.
+If pastors or other supervisors first receive the allegation, they are to forward the complaint to the Bishop.
 The complainant might be the subject of the alleged misconduct or a third party (e.g., a parent, teacher or coworker).
-If the person making the complaint is a third party, then the procedures below apply, as appropriate, both to the party lodging the complaint and to the subject of the alleged misconduct. - 44.
-The complaint to the bishop should ordinarily be made in writing and seek to include the following information at a minimum: - the identity of the accused - the nature of the acts - the date and place of the acts - the names of witnesses - any special circumstances surrounding the acts (e.g., use of drugs or alcohol, force or threats, gifts or promises) - 45.
+If the person making the complaint is a third party, then the procedures below apply, as appropriate, both to the party lodging the complaint and to the subject of the alleged complaint. - 44.
+The complaint to the Bishop should ordinarily be made in writing and seek to include the following information at a minimum: - a.
+The identity of the accused. - b.
+The nature of the acts. - c.
+The date and place of the acts. - d.
+The names of witnesses. - e.
+Any special circumstances surrounding the acts (e.g., use of drugs or alcohol, force or threats, gifts or promises). - 45.
 The written report must be signed by the complainant and notarized by an ecclesiastical or public notary.
 If the complaint is lodged orally, the complaint is to be put in writing by the person receiving the complaint and then signed by the complainant and notarized by an ecclesiastical or public notary. - 46.
-If the complainant refuses to sign a written statement or if the complaint comes from an anonymous source or from public sources such as media outlets, the bishop will consult the Diocesan Review Board to determine the scope and extent of whether further investigation or monitoring of the accused cleric is warranted.
+If the complainant refuses to sign a written statement or if the complaint comes from an anonymous source or from public sources such as media outlets, the Bishop will consult the Diocesan Review Board to determine the scope and extent of whether further investigation or monitoring of the accused cleric is warranted.
 If a complainant refuses to sign a written statement because he or she wishes to remain anonymous, the complainant is to be cautioned that his or her identity will ultimately have to be revealed to the accused because of the right of defense of the accused (canon 1620, 7°).
-(The name of the complainant is not revealed to the accused in situations involving solicitation within the sacrament of penance or absolution of an accomplice in a violation of sixth commandment.) - 47.
-If the complaint comes from a third party, an anonymous source or a public source, and the subject of alleged misconduct is unwilling to make a complaint or participate in an investigation by ecclesiastical authorities, it should be made clear to the subject of alleged misconduct that this may make it difficult for the diocese to pursue the investigation and take effective action to respond and to protect others. - 48.
-If the sexual misconduct involves a religious cleric, the bishop is to inform the religious' own ordinary.
-Because a religious cleric is under the jurisdiction of his own ordinary, it may be the responsibility of that ordinary to initiate disciplinary action toward a member.
-Jointly the bishop and religious ordinary will decide whether the Diocesan Review Board or the religious institute's review board, if they have one, will take the lead, though each should report the incident to the respective review board.
-The bishop and religious ordinary will keep each other informed during the process.
-The bishop retains the right to remove the religious cleric from ministry in the Diocese of Honolulu and can further prohibit a religious cleric from residing in the diocese whenever he deems it prudent to do so (canon 679).
+The name of the complainant is not revealed to the accused in situations involving solicitation within the sacrament of penance or absolution of an accomplice in a violation of the sixth commandment. - 47.
+If the complaint comes from a third party, an anonymous source or a public source, and the subject of alleged misconduct is unwilling to make a complaint or participate in an investigation by ecclesiastical authorities, it should be made clear to the subject of alleged misconduct that this may make it difficult for the diocese to pursue the investigation and take effective action to respond and to protect others.

-&lt;sup>6 Some police departments will not permit notice to the accused until after the criminal investigation is complete.
+6 Some police departments will not permit notice to the accused until after the criminal investigation is complete.
 If that occurs, the diocese will document that request and the response.